mdeliso97/Security/Crypto_8-bit/README.md

 `source crypto_env/bin/activate` or `crypto_env\Scripts\activate`

 The actions can also be performed into a Terminal instead of an IDE, however, you would need to start the command line as administrator.

-From here the commands are executed using python package `pip`, so if you do not have it yet, make sure to install it first into your machine and adding python `bin` to your system environment variables under `PATH`.
-Follow the instructions here for more details: [Tutorial Python](https://realpython.com/add-python-to-path/).

 #### 3. Enter current folder